rtm-rs/rtm-rs.github.io/source/content/docs/guides/build-an-adapter.md

 given datastore.
 If your datastore supports create/update/delete operations you can provide an interface for that using commands.

-ROM adheres to the CQRS but it doesn't enforce it, this means that relations do implement CRUD and commands are just thin wrappers around CUD and they depend on relations.
+RTM adheres to the CQRS but it doesn't enforce it, this means that relations do implement CRUD and commands are just thin wrappers around CUD and they depend on relations.